isabellehuangg/trimLink/README.md

 - Open config.php and update the MySQL database configuration with the correct hostname (localhost), username, password (empty), and database name

 Then proceed to use trimLink!
 Edit or delete shortened URLs by clicking the corresponding buttons in the URL list

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.